Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

     After the initial bundling, the `build` script is used - which is using `watchify`.
 This will watch for changes in the files during dev, and will recreate the bundle if anything is changed.

-    The use of && indicates to only start `json-server` if the build was successful.
+    The use of & indicates that `jsonserver` should run in parallel.
+This works on linux but not on Windows.

-    The script `runall` does the same thing by using run-s - this works better when you have many tasks that need to run in parallel (run-p) or sequentially (run-s) on different OS.
+    The script `runall` does the same thing by using run-p - this works better when you have many tasks that need to run in parallel (run-p) or sequentially (run-s) - and works on Windows.

-1. Execute the start script by using `npm start`.
+1. Execute the start script for your OS by using `npm start` or `npm run runall`

 1. Notice the output in the terminal window includes a URL for http://localhost:3333/Makes.
 Open this in the browser (control+click works form VSCode) and notice this is a GET request which returns JSON data.
 The JSON data is coming from `db.json`.